jklj077/Errand/README.md

-# Errand

-project of Software Engineering

-in active developing
+# Errand: A platform for doing errands and getting your errands done

+course project for Software Engineering this is an application for android server side is elsewhere development stopped